Open a Data Table

 The first option, Table, merits additional explanation.
 When any table is opened using this mode, no data is displayed at all, but each column in the table is filterable.
 The concept behind this mode is that once the desired data is determined, then, based on the information provided, those data are displayed.
 The reason for this mode of operation is, again, efficiency.
 For any given table, it is likely that the rows of interest are a subset of that table.
 Rather than returning all of the rows in the table, which could be a time-consuming operation, and then narrowing the information down to the rows of particular interest, first narrow down the data of interest and then display just those rows.
 Of course, in order to effectively use this mode, it is necessary to be familiar with the data in the table.

-•When logged in with application-level security, this option is not available.
+•When logged in with application-level security, this option is not available unless the user is part of the Admin role.
 It is only possible to open the table with rows for the current facility.

 •This option is only available if the table has a FACILITY_ID column.
 For a potentially large table without a FACILITY_ID column, (e.g. DT_LOGGER_DATUM), in order to open a subset of the table, first open a parent table, (e.g. DT_LOGGER or DT_LOGGER_SERIES), select the desired row and then right-click and add Child Table DT_LOGGER_DATUM.
 Only the subset data of the selected parent will display as shown below.

 •If the table has more than 10,000 records it may cause performance issues if the entire table is opened.
 Open: Table mode is available to load the empty table, then load data by filter input.

 To illustrate the use of this mode, consider reviewing water levels in a specific well, B-34, during March of 1996.
 Instead of opening the DT_WATER_LEVEL table and displaying hundreds or thousand of records and narrowing that information down to B-34 and March 1996, first indicate those parameters and then display just the interesting information.
 Follow the steps below.